Franrobel/Franrobel/README.md

 <🔗>  Here it is my LinkedIn profile, if you feel like knowing more about me: <a href="https://www.linkedin.com/in/franrobelluati/">/franrobelluati</a><br>

 <🤙> Fun fact: Besides coding, I love music and I play guitar.
-Well, I don't know if it so funny.
-I am he as you are he as you are me and we are all together.
+Well...
+I don't know if it so funny  😁

-with each line of code, I'm not only learning a lot but also enjoying solving the problems that come up along the way.